SerhiiMyronets/homelab/01-infrastructure/README.md

 ## Purpose

+Supports single-node and HA configurations depending on variable overrides.

 * Provision VMs on Proxmox with static IPs
 * Generate and inject Talos machine configurations
 * Apply Talos patches for control plane, workers, and Cilium mode